gshanleybarr/gshanleybarr.github.io/_posts/2023-09-14-gis-science.md

+Martin, K. S., & Wing, J. (2007).
+The discourse and discipline of GIS.
+Cartographica: The International Journal for Geographic Information and Geovisualization, 42(3), 235-248.

 Wright, D. J., M. F. Goodchild, and J. D. Proctor.
-1997.
+(1997).
 GIS: Tool or science?
 Demystifying the persistent ambiguity of GIS as “tool” versus “science.”
 Annals of the Association of American Geographers 87 (2):346–362.
 DOI:10.1111/0004-5608.872057